Redcar RUFC: History

-The first mention of the club is to be found in a letter to the Evening Gazette dated 23 November 1920 when Mr. H.L.De Roper, who was staying at the Coatham Hotel, wrote to the editor suggesting that it was time that the town of Redcar had its own rugby club.
+The club was first mentioned in a letter to the Evening Gazette dated 23 November 1920 when Mr. H.L.De Roper, who was staying at the Coatham Hotel, wrote to the editor suggesting that it was time that the town of Redcar had its own rugby club.
 "I am only a temporary resident at Redcar, so cannot take the initiative myself, but I am sure a XV could be raised in the town if someone would take the matter in hand.
 Perhaps, sir, you would help by publishing this letter, and a meeting of anyone interested could be arranged, but as I am leaving the town this week for some time I cannot take the lead myself."

 On 3 December later that year whilst playing against South Bank at the racecourse it was noted that after scoring their opening try Redcar had 16 players on the field and one was asked to leave.
-Redcar won the game by 18pts to 9.
+Redcar won the game 18-9.

 The name of Mackinlay has been known in rugby circles for many years.
 Dr. J.E.H.
 Mackinlay took over The Green House from Colonel Locke in about 1876 and although he did not play rugby in the north, he played three quarter for St George's hospital and the united London hospitals.
-He went on to play for England as a forward in 1872,73 and 75 and appears on a photo of the England team dated 3 March 1873.
+He went on to play for England as a forward in 1872, 73 and 75 and appears on a photo of the England team dated 3 March 1873.

-Dr W.H.Mackinlay (after whom Mackinlay park was named) who, because he attended Coatham grammar school never actually played rugby was extremely keen and in 1920 took the first opportunity of helping promote the Redcar rugby club, as we now know it.
-He became the first president, and J.Lambert (Pinkie) Spence the first chairman.
+Dr W.H.Mackinlay (after whom Mackinlay park was named) who, because he attended Coatham grammar school never actually played rugby was extremely keen and in 1920 took the first opportunity of helping promote the Redcar RC, as we now know it.
+He became the first president, and J.Lambert "Pinkie" Spence the first chairman.

-Like many of the original rugby administrators in this area Pinkie was a Tynesider, and as the Callum's were both at school at Sedbergh their plain chocolate was adopted as the original club colours.
+Like many of the original rugby administrators in this area Pinkie was a Tynesider, and as the Callums were both at school at Sedbergh their plain chocolate was adopted as the original club colours.

 Dr Mackinlay continued as a most regular supporter throughout the 1920s and 1930s and gained great pleasure from two sources.
 Coatham School changing to rugby and the extremely good side of the late 1930s.
 He died just after the start of the Second World War and the club closed down for the war years.

 The dynasty continued however with Dr Ian Mackinlay who played his first game for the club at Easter 1923 on his return from Durham school.
 He along with Norman Knudsen (as captain and secretary), Charlie Powell (as rest of the committee) started things up again after the war.
 Their fund raising activities were based almost exclusively upon the clients of the Royal Standard Hotel.
 The following year Ken Forster and most of the old crowd returned and the club re constituted.
 Ian Mackinlay was president and Ken Forster as chairman, a post he was to hold for over 20 years before leaving the area on business.